-Historically, ITIL was developed to help IT organizations improve how they deliver service so that the team’s work was provided in a more cost-effective and efficient way.
-The guidelines focused heavily on operations and were developed over the course of several years between 1989-1996.
-[Read more about the history of ITIL.]
+ITIL was intended to help IT organizations improve their services so that the team’s work became more cost-effective and efficient.
+The guidelines initially focused heavily on operations and were developed over the period from 1989 to 1996.

 ITIL has become a broader way to think about how a specific organization's activities impact the business as a whole.